CongLeSolutionX/go_community/doc/internal-abi.md

 Arguments and results can share the same registers, but do not share the same stack space.
-Beyond the arguments and results passed on the stack, the caller also pre-reserves spill slots on the stack for all argument registers (but does not populate them).
+Beyond the arguments and results passed on the stack, the caller also pre-reserves spill space on the stack for all register-based arguments (but does not populate this space).

 The receiver, arguments, and results of function or method F are assigned to registers using the following algorithm: